As You Know, Space Is an Ocean, so it's only logical that it must have pirates as well.

 As you might expect, Anne McCaffrey's Planet Pirates series includes space pirates.
 They evade the scale problems by mainly hitting settlements and ships near planets.
 They also go a step further in many cases, being Planet Looters who will enslave and/or kill the inhabitants of a colony world, then settle their own people on it.
 Hence the name of the trilogy.

 The Captain of "The Pirate Planet" in the serial of the same name.
 Cybernetic eye and robot parrot (the Polyphase Aviatron).
 Slightly subverts the second type, as it turns out that he's Genre Savvy and deliberately trying to invoke Beware the Silly Ones.
+He's an unusal type as he has an entire Hollow World that teleports around other planets to loot them.
+He also turns out to unwillingly be The Dragon, and is using the remains from the looting in a long-term plan to eliminate his (almost hidden) boss.

 Kari and Olvir in "Terminus", who board what is seriously the wrong vessel to attack.